 Rural and ASAL residents in Kenya are the main beneficiaries of the tax-benefit system, primarily through in-kind education transfers, while urban and non-ASAL residents are net payers, contributing more through taxes and social insurance.
 Without in-kind transfers, all regions would be net payers.
 Geographically, the net benefits for rural and urban areas, as well as non-ASAL and ASAL regions, are shown in Figure 4.10 and Figure 4.11, respectively.
-Rural residents are the main beneficiaries, receiving about 9 percent of their final income as net benefits, primarily in the form of education (10%).
-Urban residents, on average, are net payers, contributing about 6 percent of their final income to the tax-benefit system.
+Rural residents are the main beneficiaries, receiving about 9 per cent of their final income as net benefits, primarily in the form of education (10 per cent).
+Urban residents, on average, are net payers, contributing about 6 per cent of their final income to the tax-benefit system.
 Urban residents benefit less from in-kind transfers and pay more through direct and indirect taxes and social insurance contributions.
 ASAL region residents are the main beneficiaries, while non-ASAL residents are net payers.
 The largest benefits come from in-kind education transfers.
 Without in-kind transfers, households in both rural/urban and ASAL/non-ASAL areas would all be net payers.